pharaox/artifact_trade/README.md

 In case you don't like artifact trading for some reason, you can disable the trading part via a game rule.

+This mod is compatible with all other mods, including total conversion mods such as AGOT and EK2, except for those few mods that modify the **Inventory** window.
+Put it after all other mods in the load order.
+In case of a conflict with another important mod, put it before that mod - you will lose the new **Inventory** window buttons as a result but other features should work as expected.

 ## Searching for Artifacts

 To search for artifacts, click on the round ring button in the lower middle portion of the screen.
 This opens the **Artifact Finder** window.